Kamote35/CCPROG3-S14A-Ercia-Corpuz/README.md

 We, the authors, hereby declare that the source code (including but not limited to all files, <br>scripts, algorithms, and documentation) contained within the project titled "Simplified<br> Monopoly Game: Manila" is our original work.
 <br>
 <br>
-This code has been developed independently by us, and to the best of our knowledge, does <br>not infringe upon the intellectual property rights of any third party.
+This code has been developed independently by us, and to the best of our knowledge, does not infringe upon the intellectual property rights of any third party.
 Where external <br>libraries, frameworks, or code snippets have been utilized, they are either:
 * Properly attributed and used in accordance with their respective licenses.
 * Public domain.
 * Used with express permission from the copyright holder.